-- The fund relies on the proprietary and quantitative UBS GWM CIO World Equity Market model to determine the equity allocation and thereby aims to avoids human decision error or bias. - The high-grade bond and liquidity allocation is duration managed and adjusted to a short, neutral or long duration position to reflect the prevailing interest rate environment. - The fund invests without any benchmark restrictions.
-The performance of the fund is not benchmarked against an index. - Owing to the varying mixed asset allocation, this fund could be treated in specific phases as a bond fund for tax purposes in the UK.
-Investors should therefore contact a tax advisor. - The exchange rate risk between USD and GBP is largely hedged.
+- The fund relies on the proprietary and quantitative UBS GWM CIO World Equity Market model to determine the equity allocation and thereby aims to avoid human decision error or biases. - The U.S. high-grade bond and liquidity allocation is duration managed and adjusted to a short, neutral or long duration position to reflect the prevailing interest rate environment. - The fund invests without any benchmark restrictions.
+The performance of the fund is not benchmarked against an index.